-DevCon is a command-line tool that performs device management functions on local computers and remote computers.
+DevCon is a command-line tool that performs device management functions on local computers.

 Devcon features include:

-Display driver and device info DevCon can display the following properties of drivers and devices on local computers, and remote computers (running Windows XP and earlier):
+Display driver and device info DevCon can display the following properties of drivers and devices on local computers:

 - Hardware IDs, compatible IDs, and device instance IDs.
 These identifiers are described in detail in Device Identification Strings.